Skip to main content

 • A release lifecycle

-Navigate to the Releases section of the project and select New Release to go to the new release form.
+1. Navigate to the Releases section of the project and select New Release.

 New Release - semantic version

-After selecting my_release_lifecycle, two deployments will generated in the Deployments section.
-For each deployment, select the pipeline template we created earlier, deploy.
+2. Two deployments will be generated in the Deployments section.
+For each deployment, select the pipeline template deploy.
 By default, the latest version will populate in the Version dropdown.

 Create Release